-Gardening shouldn’t be about slavishly following a rule book, but there are some commonly mistakes that could cost you both time and money.
+Gardening shouldn’t be about slavishly following a rule book, but there are some common mistakes that could cost you both time and money.

 We share 10 ways to have a happier, more productive gardening life, below.